- Home

 Senior Property Tax Exemption

-When the state of Colorado's budget allows, 50% of the first $200,000 of actual value of a qualified applicant's primary residence is exempted.
+When the state of Colorado's budget allows, 50% of the first $200,000 of the actual value of a qualified applicant's primary residence is exempted.
 For example, if your home was valued at $200,000, the exemption would reduce the taxable value to $100,000.

 Regardless of whether the exemption is funded or not, your county assessor will continue to process new applications.
 The funding of the Senior Citizen Property Tax Exemption does not affect the Disabled Veteran Exemption.
-The Broomfield Assessor will continue to process new applications for the Senior Homestead Exemption and those who qualify for the first time are encouraged to apply.
+The Broomfield Assessor will continue to process new applications for the Senior Exemption and those who qualify for the first time are encouraged to apply.
 The application deadline is July 15.

 To apply, complete one of the applications below and send to the Assessor Department by July 15.
-Applications may be printed from this page or contact the Community Assistance Center at 303.464.5839.
+Applications may be printed from this page or contact the Community Assistance Center at 303-464-5839.

 Eligibility requirements:

-- The qualifying senior must be at least 65 years of age as of January 1 of the year of application.
+- The qualifying senior must be at least 65 years of age as of Jan.
+1 of the year of application.

-Short Form: (Standard Application for Individual and Joint Ownership)
+Short Form - (Standard Application for Individual and Joint Ownership)

-Long Form: (Application, Owner exceptions, and Instructions)
+Long Form - (Application, Owner exceptions, and Instructions)

 This exemption is available to applicants who: